-- o Observe all safety rules and familiarize yourself with DSDT's critical plan for fire evacuation, incident plans/procedures, and emergency preparedness protocols. - Always keep work areas clean & orderly and immediately report all accidents to the school director or management.
-Operate instructional material/equipment only after proper training has been administered and under the supervision of instructor and/or School Director. - All employees must wear business casual clothing while on campus or must have appropriate DSDT T-shirt (available for purchase), jeans/slacks, and closed-toe shoes.
+- o Observe all safety rules located in DSDT's critical plan for fire evacuation, incident plans/procedures, and emergency preparedness protocols. - Always keep work areas clean & orderly and immediately report all accidents to the Campus Security Authority. - o Operate instructional material/equipment only after proper training has been administered and under the supervision of an instructor. - All employees must wear business casual clothing while on campus or must have appropriate DSDT T-shirt (available for purchase), jeans/slacks, and closed-toe shoes.

-Employees with questions or concerns relating to the safety programs and issues should contact their immediate School Director or the Detroit Police /Fire Department.
-Local numbers are posted on the walls of the campus or in the student manual made available to you prior to enrollment.
+Employees with questions or concerns relating to the safety programs and issues should contact the Campus Security Authority or the Detroit Police/Fire Department.
+Local numbers are posted on the evacuation plan plaque displayed in every room and hallway on campus and in the student handbook and catalog made available to every student prior to enrollment.